M-web186/codes.py/codes README.md

 # codes.py

-A collection of Python code snippets and examples.
+A collection of Python code and examples.

 ## Usage